 On 24 February 2022, the Department of Commerce's Bureau of Industry and Security ("BIS") issued a Final Rule, Implementation of Sanctions Against Russia Under the Export Administration Regulations (EAR) (the "Russia Final Rule"), which significantly expands existing export controls on Russia.
-In addition, the Russia Final Rule "imposes comprehensive export, reexport and transfer (in-country) restrictions" on the Donetsk and Luhansk regions, which align with existing restrictions on the Crimea region of Ukraine and imposes a policy of denial to license applications for all three regions.
+The new EAR measures primarily target Russia's defense, aerospace, and maritime sectors, and are designed to restrict the export and reexport of highly sensitive US technologies to Russia.
+In particular, the Russia Final Rule "imposes comprehensive export, reexport andtransfer (in-country) restrictions" on the Donetsk and Luhansk regions, which align with existing restrictions on the Crimea region of Ukraine and imposes a policy of denial to license applications for all three regions.

-On 2 March 2022, BIS issued as a final rule the Imposition of Sanctions Against Belarus Under the Export Administration Regulations (EAR) (the "Belarus Final Rule"), effective 2 March, which extended to Belarus many of the same restrictions applicable to Russia since 24 February 2022 and further expanded the restrictions as to Russia.
-Collectively, the Russia Final Rule and the Belarus Final Rule significantly expand existing export controls on Russia and Belarus.
-The Russia Final Rule primarily targets Russia's defense, aerospace, and maritime sectors, and is designed to restrict the export and reexport of highly sensitive US technologies to Russia.
+Further, on 2 March 2022, the Department of Commerce's Bureau of Industry and Security ("BIS") issued as a final rule the "Imposition of Sanctions Against Belarus Under the Export Administration Regulations (EAR)" (the "Belarus Final Rule"), effective 2 March, which extended to Belarus many of the same restrictions applicable to Russia since 24 February 2022 and further expanded the restrictions as to Russia.
+BIS also issued 24 February Russian restrictions as a final regulation, entitled Further to the Implementation of Sanctions Against Russia Under the Export Administration Regulations (EAR) (the "Russia Final Rule"). issued by the Department of Commerce's Bureau of Industry and Security ("BIS"), on 2 March 2022, BIS issued additional export controls restrictions, specifically targeting Belarus.
+The new restrictions, titled the "Imposition of Sanctions Against Belarus Under the Export Administration Regulations (EAR)" (the "Belarus Final Rule") is effective as of 2 March 2022.
+Collectively, the Russia Final Rule and the Belarus Final Rule significantly expand existing export controls on Russia and Belarus, The Russia Final Rule primarily targets Russia's defense, aerospace. and maritime sectors, and is designed to restrict the export and reexport of highly sensitive US technologies to Russia.
 The Belarus Final Rule aims to prevent diversion of items, technologies, and software through Belarus to Russia, as well as impose similar restrictions on Belarusian defense, aerospace, and maritime sectors.